swmcc/dotfiles/README.md

 By storing my dotfiles in a Git repository, I'm able to use them on any OS X or Linux machine with Internet access.

+However unlike other dotfiles these aren't easily installed by some bootstrap script, I just copy and paste the files/sections I need.
+They are saved into app folders for easy reference.

 This means that in addition to gaining the ability to revert back to a known-working setup should I misconfigure any files, I will also be able to work in an environment that I have customised myself.
 On almost any